Cancun is turquoise waters and Mayan culture.

 Whether you’re flying to Cancun from Birmingham Airport for a family holiday or to let your hair down with friends, we’ve got all the shops, restaurants and facilities to kick start your trip the way you want to.

 Head to Wetherspoon to begin your holiday in style with a bottle of bubbly or a refreshing pint.
 They serve food all day too, so you’ll be catered for whatever time you fly.
-We’ve got great family restaurants like Frankie & Benny’s and Giraffe.
-If you’d prefer to take something on board with you, head to M&S Food to Go or Pret a Manger.
+We’ve got great family restaurants including Giraffe.
+If you’d prefer to take something on board with you, head to Pret a Manger.
 There are plenty more cafés, bars and restaurants to choose from, so you’re sure to find something that takes your fancy.

 The airport is accessible whichever way you plan on arriving.
 If you’re driving to the airport you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via a free shuttle bus.
 Book a parking space online in advance and save up to 70%.

 If you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail link from the train station which takes you to the terminal in just two minutes.
+There is a free and frequent transport from the train station which takes you to the terminal in minutes.
 Alternatively, taxis can drop you off right outside the terminal building.

 Arriving at Cancun Airport